 Blue Pool Hike is a short section of the McKenzie River National Recreation Trail from Trail Bridge Reservoir north along the McKenzie River.
-All the McKenzie River National Recreation Trail is 26 miles and is perfect also for mountain biking.
+All the McKenzie River National Recreation Trail is 26 miles and perfect for mountain biking.
 McKenzie River’s area is full of amazing places, like Koosah Falls, Sahalie Falls, or fabulous and our favorite Proxy Falls.

 Furthermore, Tamolitch is an excellent photographic spot.
-Blue Pool Hike all along offers lots of photo subjects as reflections of the water, the alder trees, the lichens, and moss, the downed trees, and more.
+Blue Pool Hike all along offers lots of photo subjects such as reflections of the water, the alder trees, the lichens, and moss, the downed trees, and more.

-Where is Tamolitch Blue Pool?
+Where is Tamolitch Blue Pool Hike?

 Tamolitch Falls Directions from Bend

 The total distance from Bend is 63 miles, and it will take approximately 1 hour and 10 minutes to drive.
 Drive on US-97 north and take exit 135A to merge onto US-20 West towards Sisters for 20 miles.
 In the charming town of Sisters, stay on US-20 West.
 Then turn onto OR-126 E for 10.8 miles.
 Turn right at a sign for Trailbridge Campground/Blue Pool.
 You must cross a bridge and turn right onto gravel road NF-730.
 After about a third of a mile, park along the right side of the road.